apaas-pl/www/README.md

 This is an additional dimension of control, but in a different plane.
 For example, an ISV may have legitimate reasons for not using ORM (Object Relational Mapping) for their SaaS application and prefer instead to do something on their own.
 Their SaaS application might demand that.

 #### Breadwinner - ISVs’ SaaS offerings are their breadwinner, revenue generator and their IP.
 They are protective and possessive about these offerings, and this drives lot of their decision making in the kind of platforms they choose.

+## aPaaS selection criteria
+With this classification of meta-data aPaaS and programming aPaaS, a better picture of the vendor landscape in aPaaS emerges.

++ aPaaS players can be classified into "meta-data aPaaS" and "programming aPaaS"
++ Meta-data aPaaS doesn’t mean that there is no possibility of coding
++ 80 percent is meta-data modeling, abstraction driven and APIs

+When choosing an aPaaS, enterprises need to look for an aPaaS that:

+### CODE
++ Creates and manages business objects and not code
++ Allows resorting to code for extensions

+### LOGIC
++ Defines business processes through a workflow engine
++ Implements logic using business rules instead of burying them in code

+### INTERFACE
++ Includes drag-and-drop UI creation for easy change management
++ Ensures all business objects are SOA compliant through REST/SOAP
++ Provides multi-device support
+  + apps should be accessible from desktops and mobile devices including laptops, tablets and smartphones

+### META-DATA
++ Provides a library of template applications to get off the ground quickly
++ Enables the ability to run on-premise and in private and public clouds.
+  + This is a very important criterion when choosing a "platform of the future" especially in an enterprise context

+## Summary

++ iPaaS is less complicated than aPaas to implement as a Service
++ History has proved time and again that large established incumbents rarely offer paradigm shifts.
++ Enterprises need to look beyond their comfort zones into new players that offer aPaaS that could put them ahead of the competition.